 FREQUENTLY ASKED QUESTIONS

-Q. Why, in 2020, has CHART decided on a de-centred fair format?
+Q. Why did CHART decided on a de-centred fair format in 2020?

-A. In response to the current global health crisis, and following guidelines from the Danish government, CHART made the decision to rethink the usual format of the event, which is normally held in Copenhagen and which in 2019 gathered 24.500 people (40% international guests attending from 35 different countries).
-For this year’s exceptional edition, all 28 participating Nordic art galleries will present the artists they had planned to show at CHART in Copenhagen in their own gallery spaces across the Nordic capitals.
-Our ambition is to re-start the Nordic art scene in a responsible and sustainable way while reconnecting our local and international communities through online activities.
+A. In response to the global health crisis and guidelines from the Danish government, CHART made the decision to rethink the usual format of the event, which, normally held in Copenhagen, gathered 24.500 people in 2019 (40% international guests attending from 35 different countries).
+For this year’s exceptional edition, all 28 participating Nordic art galleries presented the artists they had planned to show at CHART in Copenhagen in their own gallery spaces across the Nordic capitals.
+The ambition of this new format was to boost the Nordic art scene in a responsible and sustainable way while reconnecting our local and international communities through online activities.

-Q. Why, in 2020, has CHART decided to exhibit only women artists in the art fair?
+Q. Why did CHART decided to exhibit only women artists in the art fair in 2020?

 A. Since CHART’s foundation 7 years ago, we have built a wide-reaching and influential community of galleries, institutions, collectors, and general public, and we asked ourselves how to use this network to instigate a positive change.
 As a non-profit organisation, driven by creating impact, it was natural for us to focus on what we believe is the biggest structural barrier in the art market - gender imbalance - and to make a push for a better-balanced art scene and art history for the future.

-Q. What is the outcome CHART hopes to achieve from this?
+Q. What does CHART hope to achieve from this?

 A. CHART hopes to raise awareness of the issues around representation in the art market, and to forge new alliances to help rebalance the art scene and develop a stronger market for underrepresented artists.
 By working closely with the exhibiting galleries, institutions and individuals in the industry, we aim to inspire and develop the art market and art scene to reflect our surrounding society and give way to all great artistic talents.

-Q. Why has CHART not chosen to exhibit 50/50 female and male artists at the art fair?
+Q. Why did CHART not choose to exhibit 50/50 female and male artists at the art fair?

 A. CHART made the decision to ask galleries to show 100% women artists at this year’s fair in order to make an impactful statement, raise awareness of the issue of gender imbalance, and encourage galleries, collectors and curators to reflect on their role in developing a more diverse art scene.
 With this women focus we want to bring full attention to a group of artists, who historically have been highly underrepresented, and push for development.

-Q. Will the rest of CHART’s 2020 programme (design fair, talks, exhibitions etc.) go ahead for this year’s edition?
+Q. Did the rest of CHART’s 2020 programme (design fair, talks, exhibitions etc.) go ahead in the 2020 edition?

-A. Due to the current global health crisis, followed by a reduced project economy, CHART has made the decision to focus this year on the art fair section of the programme.
-This will be presented in the new de-centred format across the five Nordic cities.
+A. Due to the global health crisis, followed by a reduced project economy, CHART made the decision to focus the 2020 programme on the art fair, which was presented in the new de-centred format across the five Nordic capital cities.

 Q. Does CHART plan to exhibit only women artists at the art fair again in 2021?